LaravelDaily/Booking-Com-Simulation-Laravel/course/13-prices.md

 ## Showing Prices in Search Results

-The next thing we need to do is to calculate the price of a specific apartment on the specific date interval.
+The next thing we need to do is to calculate the price of a specific apartment on a specific date interval.

 Speaking of which...
 I just realized our search doesn't have the most important parameters: **WHEN** you want to book a property!

-So, in addition to the `city/country/geoobject` and `adults/children`, we will expect two more parameters to the GET request of `/api/search` endpoint: `start_date` and `end_date`.
+So, in addition to the `city/country/geoobject` and `adults/children`, we will expect two more parameters to the GET request of the `/api/search` endpoint: `start_date` and `end_date`.

 Then, our task becomes to show the apartments with total prices for **that** date interval.
 And this is more complicated than you would think.